caboyd/caboyd.github.io/_pages/about.md

 ---

 I am a 2019 Computer Science graduate of the University of Regina.
-My Interests include: computer graphics, realtime rendering, mulitplayer networking, and web development.
+My Interests include: computer graphics, realtime rendering, multiplayer networking, and web development.